-The fourth Chicago Architect Biennial wants to connect contractors and architects to turn Chicago's run-down vacant lots into an "architectural oases."
+The fourth edition of the Chicago Architect Biennial wants to connect contractors and architects to turn Chicago's run-down vacant lots into an "architectural oases."
 Plans include vegetable gardens, community pottery centers, and outdoor art exhibitions.
 Planners will use vacant land with high crime potential for all projects.

 The project theme, "The Available City," refers to the more than 10,000 vacant lots in Chicago's south and west sides.